The Heart Keeps Looking for Itself -- Smallest Size, Open edition

 They're back!
 In response to your demand I've created a smaller print of this all time favorite.
-I wanted to be sure to respect all the individuals who purchased a larger limited edition print, and after asking you I got the go-ahead to make a mini version.
+I wanted to be sure to respect all the individuals who purchased a larger sold out limited edition print, and after asking you on social media I got the go-ahead to make a mini version.
 The borders are different, there is no custom text at the bottom, and the edition is not numbered to make sure those limited prints still feel as special as they are.
 Thank you all so much for your support.
-Having prints available keeps me able to do the good work.
+Having prints available keeps me able to do the good work by putting supper on the table--quite literally.

 The Heart Keeps Looking at Itself Open Edition Print – Smallest size.